percona/support-snippets/lxc/README.md

 --show-versions=MAJOR_RELEASE			Used in combination with --type, this option shows the available versions to be installed
                                                 Example --type=standalone --show-versions=5.7
---version=FULL_VERSION				Full version you want to install, for example Percona-Server-server-57-5.7.21-20.1.el7.x86_64 --destroy-all					destroy all containers from running user --list						list all containers from your user
---help						print usage
+--version=FULL_VERSION				Full version you want to install, for example Percona-Server-server-57-5.7.21-20.1.el7.x86_64 --list						list all containers from your user --use=NAME                                      Connect into a specific container name --start=NAME                                    Start a specific container name --stop=NAME                                     Stop a specific container name --stop-all                                      Stop all containers from running user --destroy=NAME                                  Destroy a specific container name --destroy-all					destroy all containers from running user --help						print usage
 ```